Caribbean Cinemas: IMAX and 4DX

 In February 2016, Caribbean Cinemas announced the arrival of the first IMAX and 4DX theaters to the Montehiedra location, which meant it had to undergo a complete renovation.
-As part of plans, a second floor was to be constructed for the IMAX theater, meaning that of the 14 halls it has always had since 1996, two had to be merged to meet the standards of an IMAX theater to accommodate up to 400 people.
-Another renovation to the Montehiedra location is the first 4DX theater hall in Puerto Rico with synchronized motion seats, and special effects such as strobe lightning, mists, wind and bubbles.
+As part of plans, a second floor was to be constructed for the IMAX theater, meaning that of the 14 auditoriums it has always had since 1996, two had to be merged to meet the standards of an IMAX theater to accommodate up to 400 people.
+Another renovation to the Montehiedra location is the first 4DX theater auditorium in Puerto Rico with synchronized motion seats, and special effects such as strobe lightning, mists, wind and bubbles.
 In May 2016, Caribbean Cinemas announced that AT&T and Toyota would be the corporate sponsors to the IMAX and 4DX theaters, respectively, upon their opening at Montehiedra Cinemas.
-It reopened in June 2016 debuting the first IMAX and 4DX halls in Puerto Rico.
+It reopened in June 2016 debuting the first IMAX and 4DX auditoriums in Puerto Rico.

-It was announced in August 2018 that Caribbean Cinemas would be opening a theater at Plaza Carolina which would also be the second theater of the chain to have IMAX and 4DX halls; it opened in November of that same year.
+It was announced in August 2018 that Caribbean Cinemas would be opening a theater at Plaza Carolina which would also be the second theater of the chain to have IMAX and 4DX auditoriums; it opened in November of that same year.

 4D E-Motion

-In May 2023, Caribbean Cinemas announced the opening of a theater hall with enhanced technology similar to 4DX, called 4D E-Motion, in Las Piedras following a renovation.
-A 4D E-Motion hall was later opened in Ponce Towne in 2024.
+In May 2023, Caribbean Cinemas announced the opening of an auditorium with enhanced technology similar to 4DX, called 4D E-Motion, in Las Piedras following a renovation.
+A 4D E-Motion auditorium was later opened in Ponce Towne and Arecibo in 2024.
+In early 2026, another 4D E-Motion was opened in Western Plaza.

 Caribbean Cinemas VIP

-In October 2016, Caribbean Cinemas announced that a new location, and its first premium format, dubbed Caribbean Cinemas VIP, would be built in the Puerto Rico Convention Center District, with seven theater halls, and one in premium large format.
+In October 2016, Caribbean Cinemas announced that a new location, and its first premium format, dubbed Caribbean Cinemas VIP, would be built in the Puerto Rico Convention Center District, with seven auditoriums, and one in premium large format.

-In February 2019, Caribbean Cinemas announced the reopening of its location in San Patricio Plaza which would include 8 VIP halls, following a renovation.
+In February 2019, Caribbean Cinemas announced the reopening of its location in San Patricio Plaza as a VIP Cinema location, which would include 8 auditoriums, following a renovation.
 These include reclining leather seats, as well as a lounge-type lobby, a full-service restaurant and bar, two activity rooms and laser projection.

 The location at Distrito T-Mobile, which was originally announced in 2016, opened in July 2021, before the rest of the entertainment complex's inauguration.

 Cine Kids

-In June 2022, Caribbean Cinemas opened Cine Kids, a special theater hall designed for children ages 2 to 10 with a play area and a slide, at the Las Catalinas location in Caguas, Puerto Rico as part of a renovation.
-A Cine Kids hall was also added to the Arecibo location in 2024 following a major renovation.
+In June 2022, Caribbean Cinemas opened Cine Kids, a special auditorium designed for children ages 2 to 10 with a play area and a slide, at the Las Catalinas location in Caguas, Puerto Rico as part of a renovation.
+A Cine Kids auditorium was also added to the Arecibo location in 2024 following a major renovation.